 Once arrived in the mail they will often look wilted and should be placed in water to root for 4 to 5 days or be rooted in a soiled mix for 7 to 10 days.
 Once the plants have begun to root they can be planted outside.
 If you do the math, June has almost passed by now and there are less than 90 frost-free days left.

 Growing your own has the advantage that you can start earlier and the slips will not have to go through a shipping shock.
 See picture comparison above in early June.
 The homegrown slips were planted according to the weather a bit earlier and are healthy plants, while the shipped in slips just arrived and are struggling to survive.

 How to grow sweet potato slips

 The traditional way to grow sweet potato slips is to wash the sweet potato and place half of it in water, holding it above the water with some toothpicks.
 It kind of looks cool that way, too.

 Now place the potato in a sunny window and/or under a grow light and let it grow slips till they are at least 6 inches long.

 Once the slips are grown, take them off of the potato and place them in their own jar of water till they grow nice and healthy roots.
 Now they are ready to be planted.

 Sweet potatoes also like a loose, well drained soil.
-You can use a good potting soil (add some more compost to it for nutrients) or mix your own soil the Square Foot Garden way: 1/3 compost, 1/3 vermiculite, 1/3 peat moss.
+You can use a good potting soil and add some more compost to it for nutrients, or mix your own soil the Square Foot Garden way: 1/3 compost, 1/3 vermiculite, 1/3 peat moss.